aahad91/Covid-19-Visual/Overview_miniproject.md

   -The above information would help the user to resume/halt the kindergarten/schools operations, revise restrictions on workplaces/shops/markets and further to decide upon the      lockdown phases.

-  -To know the majors and policies taken to reduce no of cases daywise can help government to take majors
+  -To know the major policies taken to reduce no of cases daywise can help government to take majors